Code of Conduct International Student Higher Education

 6.7

 The higher education institution is obliged to provide the study programme offered.
-If the study programme is cancelled for valid reasons, the cancellation cannot take place after three months before the commencement of the study programme, except for short-term courses and customised programmes.
-If the international student is already in the Netherlands intending to follow this study programme, the higher education institution is obliged to find a suitable alternative and to inform the international student which procedures must be followed to that effect.
+If the study programme is cancelled for valid reasons, the cancellation cannot take place after three months before the commencement of the study programme, except for short-term courses and customized programmes.
+If the international student is already in the Netherlands intending to follow such a study programme, the higher education institution is obliged to find a suitable alternativ

 7.1

-The educational institution requests the Register Administrator for inclusion in the Register of the Code of Conduct by returning the signed application form.
+The education institution requests the Register Administrator for inclusion in the Register of the Code of Conduct by returning the signed application form.
 For more information see: Application Register – internationalstudy.

 7.2